swigie5/alx-pre_course/0x01-git/README.md

- Project for 0x01-git
+ Project for 0x01-git.
-two branches update_script and main have conflicting changes
+Two branches update_script and main have conflicting changes.